 Looking over the Horizon

-The full-day conference will feature remarks from senior CIA officials and a set of panel discussions that will bring together intelligence community leaders, national security experts, private sector leaders and members of the media.
+The full-day conference feature remarks from senior CIA officials and a set of panel discussions that bring together intelligence community leaders, national security experts, private sector leaders and members of the media.
+Follow us on Twitter: @INTEL_TODAY

 The theme of this year’s conference is “Looking over the Horizon.”
 The panels at the conference will focus on the long-term global challenges and opportunities that prominent experts and CIA senior officers expect will shape the future.